mhayashi1120/Emacs-gauche-macros/README.md

 Import [Gauche](https://practical-scheme.net/gauche/) macros to elisp with changing some conventions.
 Just import :heartbeat: macros.

-- Desired to never conflict with GNU Emacs subr.el routines
+- Desired to never conflict with GNU Emacs core routines
 - Short name symbol is using now, so maybe conflict to other package function.

 ## Macro